-Our validation study included 570 MSK patients from four different cohorts with a range of MSK conditions from both primary/community and secondary care settings.
-The results demonstrated that the MSK-HQ was well completed, has excellent test-retest reliability, and has strong convergent validity with reference standards.
-The findings were consistent across the four cohorts suggesting promising initial cross-sectional psychometric properties of the MSK-HQ.
-As might be expected, patients' MSK health status (measured by the MSK-HQ total score) was shown to be worst among secondary care patients awaiting Hip surgery (mean = 24.93) and Knee surgery (mean = 27.54), and was less severe among those receiving community physiotherapy (mean = 30.54).
-Whilst the MSK-HQ is a multi-dimensional measure its high internal consistency across items (Cronbach's alpha of 0.88) suggests it can be considered as one scale for overall MSK health status with the MSK-HQ total score.
-To ensure simplicity of the MSK-HQ scoring in routine clinical practice, which emerged as important during the consensus workshops, scores from individual items are summed together, providing a range from 0-56.
+suggesting promising initial cross-sectional psychometric properties of the MSK-HQ.
+As might be expected, patients' MSK health status (measured by the MSK-HQ) total score) was shown to be worst among secondary care patients awaiting hip surgery (mean=24.93) and knee surgery (mean=27.54), and was less severe among those receiving community physiotherapy (mean=30.54).
+While the MSK-HQ is a multidimensional measure, its high internal consistency across items (Cronbach's α of 0.88) suggests that it can be considered as one scale for overall MSK health status with the MSK-HQ total score.
+To ensure simplicity of the MSK-HQ scoring in routine clinical practice, which emerged as important during the consensus workshops, scores from individual items are summed together, providing a range from 0 to 56.
 The MSK-HQ overall score is not a score of a single construct (reflective model), but a sum of items from different domains measuring overall musculoskeletal health status (formative model).
-Alternative scoring approaches including weighting items were discussed at the second stakeholder workshop and it was agreed that firstly, a non-weighted approach was better suited to using the tool in routine practice, and secondly that the provision of a single additive scale was clinically useful in helping to evaluate the overall impact of the musculoskeletal condition on the individual.
-The study identified that the test-retest reliability of the MSK-HQ's total scores among 'stable' patients between the baseline and retest time-points (using ICCs) was 'excellent' overall.
-In addition, as a sensitivity analysis we examined the test-retest reliability separately for each of the four cohorts, which found that the ICC varied from 0.79 to 0.93.
-It should be noted however, that it is unwise to use these figures to directly compare the reliability of the tool in the different cohorts due to the potential for bias, as the study was not powered for this sensitivity analysis and the proportion of 'stable' patients differed across the four cohorts.
-Finally, the strong correlations with different single MSK condition reference standards, particularly with the Shoulder, Knee and Hip cohort reference standards (OSS=0.86, OKS=0.88 and OHS=0.83) shows the potential for the MSK-HQ to capture overall MSK health status across different MSK conditions instead of relying on existing condition-specific measures.
+Alternative scoring approaches including weighting items were discussed at the second stakeholder workshop, and it was agreed that first, a non-weighted approach was better suited to using the tool in routine practice, and second that the provision of a single additive scale was clinically useful in helping to evaluate the overall impact of the musculoskeletal condition on the individual.
+The study identified that the test-retest reliability of the MSK-HQ's total scores among 'stable' patients between the baseline and retest time points (using ICCs) was 'excellent' overall.
+In addition, as a sensitivity analysis, we examined the test-retest reliability separately for each of the 4 cohorts, which found that the ICC varied from 0.79 to 0.93.
+It should be noted, however, that it is unwise to use these figures to directly compare the reliability of the tool in the different cohorts due to the potential for bias as the study was not powered for this sensitivity analysis and the proportion of 'stable' patients differed across the four cohorts.
+Finally, the strong correlations with different single MSK condition reference standards, particularly with the Shoulder, Knee and Hip cohort reference standards (OSS=0.86, OKS=0.88 and OHS=0.83), show the potential for the MSK-HQ to capture overall MSK health status across different MSK conditions instead of relying on existing condition-specific measures.